 - provide a learning environment that encourages students to perform to the best of their ability thus achieving positive learning outcomes

 - provide a curriculum that challenges students

 - enable students to obtain the qualifications necessary to proceed to further education or employment

 - nurture wisdom and develop the capacity within students to examine all knowledge and all aspects of life in the light of Christian values.

 In Year 7, students study a set course where they have an opportunity to experience a broad range of subjects.
 As they move into Years 8, 9 and 10, students study a number of core subjects, while having an increased opportunity to study elective subjects of particular interest.

-- 3 core subjects including a Religious Education, English and Maths course; and
+- Three core subjects including a Religious Education, English and Maths subject; and

-- 3 elective subjects from the extensive range on offer.
+- Three elective subjects from the extensive range on offer.